 If it hasn’t been made clear yet, a design system different than a set of specs developers use on projects.
 What differentiates a design system from just a set of guidelines is that it’s dynamic and modular.
 The fact that the system is updated continuously by designers and developers means that it easily supports agile methodology, helping improve development efficiency for teams.

 With a complete design system in place, developers can spend less time searching for the “right component” or coding tedious design elements and instead spend their time on improving a product, shipping updates, or building something brand new.

-When you integrate a design system with what you’re building, design updates that once sat in a backlog can now be easily applied to all products.
+When you integrate an enterprise design system with what you’re building, design updates that once sat in a backlog can now be easily applied to all products.
 For example, maybe you need to change the color of a button across different versions of your app—If you make the necessary change in your design system and push it to the projects associated, there’s no need waste devs’ time manually coding a new button color for each channel or device.

 Good design is like a refrigerator—when it works, no one notices, but when it doesn’t, it sure stinksIrene Au, UX expert

 No matter the size of your company, the hope is that if it’s successful, growth is imminent.
 For organizations that are already large or experiencing growth, scaling design and dev processes can become quite complicated.

 Whether it’s implementing a new component to your app, rewriting code logic, or mocking up a new design, contributing to any of these processes requires a lot of back and forth between different team members and departments.
 Without design systems, developers and designers are often left spending a lot of valuable time communicating, and sometimes miscommunicating, about different aspects of a project: Is this the current version of the logo?
 What’s the HEX code for our nav bar?
 Is this the right button style for our app?
 And so on, are examples of tedious questions repeatedly asked across teams.